ibm-watson-iot/blockchain-samples/iot_sample_contract_hyperledger/docs/CustomizingTheSampleContract.md

 In other words, an asset's state builds up as events are received.
 This pattern allows  creation or update events like `createAsset` or `updateAsset` to carry any combination of the writable properties of the state.

-> Events received by the `updateAsset` function will automatically redirect to the `createAsset` function by default if the asset is not found, mimicing a file system like behavior where you create on open or first write (e.g. pipeline.)
-The reverse is not true, however, in that creation already is the first update with much less to do, so it stands alone and enforces the non-existence of assets.
+> Events received by the `updateAsset` function can automatically redirect to the `createAsset` function (which is the default behavior) if the asset is not found, mimicing a file system like behavior where you create on open or on first write (e.g. pipeline.)
+The reverse is obviously not true, however, in that creation is the first update and has much less to do.
+It therefore stands alone and enforces the non-existence of assets.

 This behavior can be changed (as in toggled off or on) with this message:

->``` go
+>``` json
 {
     "jsonrpc": "2.0",
     "method": "invoke",